Chrissy Teigen Will Rule Over ‘Chrissy’s Court’ With Mom Pepper As Bailiff

 Chrissy Teigen will preside over Chrissy’s Court and her beloved mom Pepper will appear as a bailiff in a new reality show ordered by Quibi.
-Quibi is a mobile-video subscription start-up venture begun by Jeffrey Katzenberg.
+Quibi is a mobile video subscription start-up venture begun by Jeffrey Katzenberg.

 Katzenberg helped turn the Walt Disney Company into a multibillion-dollar empire.
 He also founded DreamWorks SKG alongside filmmaker Steven Spielberg and mogul David Geffen.